saowwapark/inCNV/README.md

 # inCNV

-inCNV is a web-based application being efficient to accept multiple CNV-tool results as input, integrate and prioritize captured CNVs with user-friendly interface.
-It can help users analyze the importance of captured CNVs by annotating CNVs with genetic data from Ensembl, Database of Genomic Variants (DGV), ClinVar and Online Mendelian Inheritance in Man (OMIM).
+inCNV is a web-based application accepting multiple CNV-tool results as input, integrate and prioritize captured CNVs with user-friendly interface.
+It can help users analyze the importance of captured CNVs by annotating CNVs with genetic data from Ensembl, Database of Genomic Variants (DGV), ClinVar and Online Mendelian Inheritance in Man (OMIM) including their flanking sequences.
 Moreover, users can select interesting CNVs and export them as a plain text format to do further experimentally bio wet lab.

-inCNV devide analyses into 2 categories: (1) Individual sample analysis, (2) Multiple sample analysis
+inCNV devide analyses into 2 modules: (1) Individual sample analysis, (2) Multiple sample analysis

 - Individual sample analysis: It focuses on finding the more precise CNVs by integrating the results of multiple CNV detector tools on one sample.
 - Multiple sample analysis: It focuses on finding the more precise CNVs by integrating the CNV results of multiple samples identified by a CNV tool.